jphill01/HACSim.R/README.md

 **perms** controls the smoothness of generated haplotype accumulation curves.
 As **perms** &rarr; &infin;, haplotype accumulation curves "smooth out" and approach H* asymptotically.

 HAC.sim() performs a single iteration of haplotype accumulation for a given species.
 Resulting output reflects current levels of sampling effort found within BOLD for a given species.
-If the desired level of haplotype recovery is not reached, then HAC.simrep() (which takes no arguments) is called in order to perform successive iterations until the desired fraction of haplotypes captured is at least **p**.
+If the desired level of haplotype recovery is not reached, then HAC.simrep() is called in order to perform successive iterations until the desired fraction of haplotypes captured is at least **p**.

 Setting **p** = 0.95 corresponds to uncovering 95% of all haplotypes that may exist for a given species.
 At this level, the generated haplotype accumulation curve reaches a slope close to zero and further sampling effort is unlikely to uncover any new haplotypes.